NUpolisci/Workshops/README.md

 # Resources
 A list of various resources to help you along your R journey.

+## Github
+If you want to learn more about how to use Github, visit the repository [Here](https://github.com/NUpolisci/How-to-Pull-Push-Merge).

 ## Research Consulting Services
 For additional resources in R, look on the [NUIT Research Consulting Services](https://sites.northwestern.edu/researchcomputing/) page, which include many useful blog posts on solving many common problems in R (as well as other programming languages).